Landscapes surrounding the Chieri area of Torino, northern Italy

 In 2016 the Turin's hill area and the Po river protected area were recognized as “Collina Po Man and Biosphere Reserve” as first recognition of Urban MAB in Italy.
 It is an area of 171,233 hectares which includes over 80 municipalities and sectors characterised by both natural and human influence.
 Chieri’s case study area is within the MAB UNESCO Reserve.

-Despite this high number of protected areas and a good natural environment there are a number of pressing issues that threaten these sites and non-protected land in-between.
+Despite the high number of protected areas and a good natural environment there are a number of pressing issues that threaten these sites and the non-protected land in-between.
 The landscape is deteriorating with problems such as habitat isolation, loss of connectivity, soil loss, and poor or inappropriate forestry techniques and in common with many European landscapes the spread of exotic and invasive species.

-In cooperation with local communities in the pilot area of the Po Hill, Città Metropolitana di Torino, with Regione Piemonte, Parco del Po and Comune di Chieri as associated partner, will develop a Green Infrastructure Strategy based on local community and environmental needs as well as those of a strategic nature.
+In cooperation with local communities in the pilot area of the Po Hill, Città Metropolitana di Torino, along with Regione Piemonte, Parco del Po and Comune di Chieri as associated partners, will develop a Green Infrastructure Strategy based on local community and environmental needs as well as those of a strategic nature.

 If you live/work in this region would like further information about how to take part in the project please contact Simonetta Alberico at the Metropolitan City of Turin, Italy via email: email@example.com